kendrickassignemt/Selenium-Testing/README.md

 SeleniumBase includes a solution called <b><a href="https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/masterqa/ReadMe.md">MasterQA</a></b>, which speeds up manual testing by having automation perform all the browser actions while the manual tester handles validatation.

 <h4>Feature-Rich:</h4>
-For a full list of SeleniumBase features, <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/features_list.md">Click Here</a>.

 <a id="detailed_instructions"></a>